-The DHS Privacy Office is the first statutorily-required privacy office in any federal agency, responsible for evaluating Department programs, systems, and initiatives for potential privacy impacts, and providing mitigation strategies to reduce the privacy impact.
+The DHS Privacy Office is responsible for evaluating the Department programs, systems, and initiatives for potential privacy impacts, and providing strategies to reduce the privacy impact.

 The Homeland Security Information Network (HSIN) is the trusted network for homeland security mission operations to share sensitive but unclassified information.
 Federal, state, local, territorial, tribal, international and private sector homeland security partners use HSIN to access Homeland Security data, send requests securely between agencies, manage operations, coordinate planned event safety and security, respond to incidents, and share the information they need to do their jobs and help keep their communities safe.